mastastealth/dirmatch/README.md

 #dirmatch

-Match multiple patterns with all paths in directory using [minimatch](https://github.com/isaacs/minimatch).
+Match multiple patterns with all files in directory using [minimatch](https://github.com/isaacs/minimatch).

 ##Install